 Adult-Gerontology Acute Care Nurse Practitioner

-prepares advanced practice nurses to care for acutely, critically or chronically ill adults.
+The Adult-Gerontology Acute Care Track prepares advanced practice nurses to care for acutely, critically or chronically ill adults.
 Experiences in clinical practice facilitate student integration and synthesis of theory about health and disease, findings of evidence-based research, knowledge of advanced pharmacotherapeutics and disease management, in order to meet healthcare needs of patients and their families.
 Opportunities are available to precept with physicians and experienced nurse practitioners in acute healthcare settings.

-- AACN Accredited: The (baccalaureate degree in nursing/master’s degree in nursing/Doctor of Nursing Practice and/or post-graduate APRN certificate) at Georgia Southern University is accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate degree program in nursing/master’s degree program in nursing/Doctor of Nursing Practice program and/or post-graduate APRN certificate program at Georgia Southern University is accredited by the Commission on Collegiate Nursing Education (https://www.aacnnursing.org/CCNE).

-Last updated: 2/1/2018
+Last updated: 2/21/2023